NieneB/InternshipReport/index.md

 Because the origin and meaning of field-names are mainly influenced by the geography of its direct environment, like water bodies, streams, soil properties and altitude in relation to its surroundings.
 In order to visualize this relation, the geographical surrounding in relation to the name has to be shown.
 Because the field-names are already categorized by a previous study, easily this distinction can be made.

 <a class="xref" href="#example">Figure $$</a> shows some fields with names related to height.
 Though less clear then the examples above, some fields do indicate small increases or decreases in the in relation to the area around.
-The Bult and the Hooge Akker are clearly on higher ground then the fields to the West.
-Where de zwarte kuil  indicates that it is a lower field.
+The *Bult* and the *Hooge Akker* are clearly on higher ground then the fields to the West.
+Where de *zwarte kuil*  indicates that it is a lower field.

 <figure id="example" class="text-wrap-left"  >
   <img src="img/hoogte_voorbeeld.jpg">
   <figcaption> Field-names example of names with height indication on the height map </figcaption>
 </figure>

 For the names are human invented they only reach as far as the naked eye could see.
 The relation of a field with a name can only be shown in relation to the direct environment, and not on a general overview map.
-For example, a name like 'Bultakker' (bump field) tells up that this field lies higher then its surrounding fields, not what the exact altitude it is.
+For example, a name like *Bultakker* (bump field) tells us that this field lies higher than its surrounding fields, not what the exact altitude it is.

 ### The idea